 You will need to navigate to the following website to download the tool on the computer that will be syncing data from Tailwind into QuickBooks

-Upon purchase you will receive an email which includes your license key and instructions on how to register your activation code.
+Upon purchase ($99 per year subscription) you will receive an email that includes your license key and instructions on how to register your activation code

 Setup and Configuration